-These fully loaded vegan nachos make a great appetizer; or they can even serve as an emergency dinner.
-Piled generously with corn, beans, vegan cheese, and veggies, these tasty nachos that can be made with pantry and refrigerator staples in a matter of minutes.
+Fully loaded vegan nachos makes a great appetizer; or it can even serve as an emergency dinner.
+Piled generously with corn, beans, vegan cheese, and veggies, these tasty nachos can be made with pantry and refrigerator staples in a matter of minutes.

 Since the recipe calls for 1/2 cup of this and a cup of that, you’ll have more of the ingredients called for left, so you can always whip up another batch if this first one goes quickly.